learn-academy-2021-delta/javascript-challenges/README.md

 - Anything wrapped in `< >` is an indication that this will be named uniquely, the `< >` are NOT actually added to the command
 - `$` is an indication of a command line prompt, the `$` is not included
 - Anything in `( )` is informational and not included in the command
+- The term local/locally means on your personal computer
+- The term remote means on GitHub

 ### Naming Conventions